Sandroyd Prep School

 In keeping with most of the prep schools I review these days it’s weekly and flexi boarding provision at Sandroyd although plenty of children board full time (the majority of children board at least a few nights a week, and the number of pupils choosing to board is on the up) and all pupils in Years 7 and 8 board.
 The boys’ Common Room used to be the aforementioned Pitt-Rivers’ bedroom and table footballs, pool tables and table tennis abound.
 In fact, boarding is so popular here than most children lower down the school board at some point.
 Evening activities include free swimming or full use of the gym or art block, while weekends (an impressive 50% of boarders, 70 kids, stay for the weekends, with some even more busy than that) are packed with camping, horse riding, Sunday lunches with the staff or chilling with the sheep that wander freely in the grounds.
 There is no need for expensive flashy trips to Laser Quest or paint balling – indeed, they rarely offer that here – this is good, old-fashioned childhood fun.

-Alastair Speers is the man at the helm at Sandroyd (the good news is that he has only been here four years and he and his wife, Alice, have a little one in Year 1 in the Walled Garden and one who has just joined the prep school in Year 3, so he’s here to stay) and his vision and passion for Sandroyd are positively contagious.
+Alastair Speers is the man at the helm at Sandroyd (the good news is that he has only been here five years and he and his wife, Alice, have children in Year 2 and Year 4, so he’s here to stay) and his vision and passion for Sandroyd are positively contagious.
 While the academic results are outstanding, he believes that a Sandroyd education offers much more than just academic excellence.
 He aims for Sandroyd to provide an exceptional education that allows each pupil to fulfil all aspects of their potential: academic, artistic, sporting, cultural and social.
 Jargon aside, I took away far more than this from my visit.
 A childhood at Sandroyd seems nurturing (the pastoral care is central to everything they do here and every day starts with a staff meeting where they talk in detail about the children, so any problems can be quickly picked up and acted on), friendly, challenging and most of all, properly traditional.
 While the academic side is forward-looking, down-time involves little technology but a whole heap of old-fashioned pursuits like bike riding, board games, exploring and generally just being a kid.

 Its idyllic environment in acres of parkland, the importance placed on pastoral care and its small size make it stand out but more than that, Sandroyd is unique when it comes to being a proper (read ‘old-fashioned’ but in a good way) prep school.
 The school is ambitious academically but not at the expense of the pupils’ childhoods, which they believe should be relished, enjoyed and remembered fondly.
 Sandroyd is a true mixture of old and new – while the facilities are brand-spankingly exciting and the education modern, forward-thinking and iPad-using, parents are buying into a traditional school where children can experience a real childhood, outdoorsy and where they can get their hands and knees thoroughly dirty.
 Or ride their ponies beautifully.
 Or both!

-Over the last year, the school has been fundraising for a second solar PV array on the school roof.
+Over few years, the school has been fundraising for a second solar PV array on the school roof.
 Due to the remarkable generosity of parents, they have received sufficient donations to enable them to proceed with this project during the summer holidays.
-This solar array will provide around 7% of the school’s electricity and will continue their drive to reduce their impact on the environment.
+This solar array will provide around 15% of the school’s electricity and will continue their drive to reduce their impact on the environment.
 The money saved will be channelled back into annual bursaries for children from less privileged backgrounds.
 For further information on our ‘Fundraising for the Future’ plans, take a look here.

 WORD ON THE GROUND